Biology Discoveries — Set 3

 Correct Answer: D. William Harvey

-William Harvey demonstrated that the heart pumps blood in a circular motion through the arteries and veins.
-He used quantitative methods to prove that the blood volume was too high to be constantly consumed by the body.
-This revolutionized cardiovascular science.
+• **William Harvey** = Demonstrated that the heart pumps blood in a circular motion through the arteries and veins. • **quantitative methods** — He used these to prove that the blood volume was too high to be constantly consumed by the body. • 💡 Wrong-option analysis: [Galen]: An ancient Greek physician who believed in a system of blood production and consumption, not circulation as a pump; [Leonardo da Vinci]: Made detailed anatomical drawings but did not fully grasp the circulatory mechanism; [Marcello Malpighi]: Discovered capillaries, confirming Harvey's theory post-mortem.

 The discovery of 'Lysosomes' and 'Peroxisomes' in the cell was made by?